Efinix-Inc/tinyml/docs/faq.md

 To implement a TinyML solution for vision application, user may make use of the presented Efinix Edge Vision TinyML framework.
 For more details about the flexible domain-specific Edge Vision SoC framework, visit [Edge Vision SoC webpage](https://www.efinixinc.com/edge-vision-soc.html).
 Furthermore, user may refer to the provided demo design on [Edge Vision TinyML framework](../tinyml_vision/README.md) for the interfacing and integration of a working vision AI system with camera and display.
 - Refer to [this FAQ](#how-to-train-and-quantize-a-different-ai-model-for-running-on-efinix-tinyml-platform) for training and quantization of an AI model.
 - Refer to [this FAQ](#how-to-run-inference-with-a-different-quantized-ai-model-using-efinix-tinyml-platform) for running inference with a quantized AI model on Efinix TinyML platform.

+## My Efinix TinyML design fails to compile due to timing errors.
+What should I do?
+In the Efinity software:
+1. Select File -> Edit Project -> Place and Route.
+2. Adjust the following parameter to get a better timing outcome:
+   - optimization_level
+   - seed
+   - placer_effort_level

+Refer to [Efinity Timing Closure User Guide](https://www.efinixinc.com/docs/efinity-timing-closure-v5.0.pdf) for more details on these options and how to optimize timing closure.